Globally Stable Attitude Control along Neutrally Stable Trajectories: Linear constant difference attitude dynamics

 \subsection{Linearized (Perturbation) Dynamics}

-Dynamical equations \eqref{eqn:edot_2} and \eqref{eqn:wdot}, together with the constant angle constraint $\dot e_0 = 0$, define the nominal motion for $\qc e$ and $\qvec\omega$ in the following perturbation and stability analysis.
+Dynamical equations \eqref{eqn:edot_2} and \eqref{eqn:wdot}, together with the constant angle constraint $\dot e_0 = 0$, define the nominal motion for $\qc e$ and $\vec\omega$ in the following perturbation and stability analysis.
 They may be written in (nonlinear) state-space form as

-We may linearize the above dynamics, and use the constant difference constraint $\qvec e_\text{v}^\text{T}\qvec w = 0$, to obtain
+We may linearize the above dynamics, and use the constant difference constraint $\vec e_{\text v}^\text{T}\vec w = 0$, to obtain

-where $\tilde e_\text{v}$ and $\tilde w$ are perturbations in the vector part $\qvec e_\text{v}$ of the attitude error, and the (half) angular velocity $\qvec w$, (so, the corresponding total quantities are $\qvec e_\text{v} + \tilde e_\text{v}$ and $\qvec w + \tilde w$) and
+where $\tilde e_{\text v}$ and $\tilde w$ are perturbations in the vector part $\vec e_{\text v}$ of the attitude error, and the (half) angular velocity $\vec w$, (so, the corresponding total quantities are $\vec e_{\text v} + \tilde e_{\text v}$ and $\vec w + \tilde w$) and

-We have substituted $\tilde e_0$ with $-\qvec e_\text{v}^\text{T}\tilde e_\text{v}/e_0$ in the above expression.
+We have substituted $\tilde e_0$ with $-\vec e_{\text v}^\text{T}\tilde e_{\text v}/e_0$ in the above expression.
 The trace of $A$ above may be immediately verified to be equal to zero after using \eqref{eqn:evTw_0}.
-This implies that all the eigenvalues are on the imaginary axis, or at least one of them has a positive real part and the system is unstable.
+This implies that all the eigenvalues are on the imaginary axis, or at least one of them has a positive real part and the system is not asymptotically stable.